What is Horizontal Equity?

 Horizontal equity is also defined in the realm of health resource allocation.
 From such a perspective, healthcare equity refers to the distribution of health resources based on the hierarchy of needs, rather than income differences or class privileges.
 The perspective arises from the fact that health services can hardly meet every individual’s needs.
 As with a non-discriminatory tax system, equity into health resources is divided into horizontal and vertical dimensions.

 In vertical equity, social members with different levels of needs can receive different amounts of health resources appropriately.
 Conversely, horizontal equity refers to a situation where individuals with equal needs receive the same health resources.
 It acts as a measure of health resources allocation in the healthcare system by proposing that those who are equal in different capacities be granted equal healthcare.

 There are situations in which the equal treatment of equals in the taxation principle does not hold.
 A case in point is income generated from tax-exempt bonds.
 For example, consider Taxpayers A and B who are equal in all respects.
 Taxpayer A gets an interest of $9,000 from tax-exempt bonds, while B receives $9,000 as fully taxable interest.
 Take 30% as the tax rate for illustration, which gives $2,700.

 The fact that both taxpayers report the same measured income, it might seem like horizontal equity.
-However, Taxpayer A owes no interest in the tax-exempt interest, while Yaxpayer B will contribute $2,100 on the interest income.
+However, Taxpayer A owes no tax on the tax-exempt interest, while Taxpayer B will contribute $2,100 on the interest income.

 There are also cases where horizontal equity is not applicable – for example, in situations where taxes are levied to account for the external costs.
 With indifferent tax burdens for tobacco smokers and non-smokers, the standard horizontal equity provides limited applicability.